 - Integration of interprofessional pain management competencies through learning activities and outcome assessment (8)

 - Integration of nutrition, CAM and lifestyle interventions.

-The above changes to Physical Therapy school curricula will ensure their students enter practice with the knowledge and skills necessary to meet the great untapped potential of the PT profession: to reduce the large human and economic costs of unrelieved pain and suffering.Because pain is one of the most common reasons for seeking Physical Therapy services, physical therapists need to be able to understand pain at a deep level to evaluate, treat and support their clients or patients.
+The above changes to Physical Therapy school curricula will ensure that students enter practice with the knowledge and skills necessary to meet the full potential of the PT profession, in turn, reducing the large human and economic costs of unrelieved pain and suffering.Because pain is one of the most common reasons for seeking Physical Therapy services, physical therapists need to be able to understand pain at a deep level to evaluate, treat and support their clients or patients.
 Click To Tweet

 Do you have first-hand experience in pain education?

 Did you receive pain education or pain science education training in school?